 – public administration

-– tourism through cultural exchange
+– communication tourism

 The curriculum is designed not only to provide fundamental knowledge but also to foster students to become dedicated, globally-minded citizens while in pursuing their goals.